Vocational Internship Program for Students

 Will prospective interns know which employers are reviewing their applications?

-The Massachusetts Clean Energy Vocational Internship Program is set up so employers can review the database and hand-select the students whom they would like to interview.
+The Technical Trades Work and Learning program is set up so employers can review the database and hand-select the students whom they would like to interview.
 MassCEC is not involved with selecting interns for employers.
 This means that you will receive communication about your application only from an employer when an employer selects you for an interview.
 You will only receive communication from MassCEC in the event that further documentation is required to confirm your eligibility for participation in this program.

 How many interns will be selected?